OsaPL/Versus-Brawl/README.md

 # Quick disclaimer:
 There are things missing atm:
-- No timer based respawn handling
+- No respawn system is not yet completed
 - No ability to team up
 - No modifications to the default character scripts
 - No generic gamemode interface